 7.2.2.1 Transmitter Output Power / Radiated Power

-The end nodes transmit (anyway always according to the maximum limitation the bands their work) with a power of 5mW or 25mW; the gateways transmit with power equal to 5mW, 25mW or 500mW (anyway always according to the maximum limitation the bands their work); The end nodes operate according to the duty cycle restriction in each band or according to the LBT/AFA (see 7.2.4 “Channel Access”) policy, while the gateways can operate only according to the duty cycle limitations.
+The end nodes transmit (always according to the limitations of the bands in which they work) with a power of 5mW or 25mW; the gateways transmit with power equal to 5mW, 25mW or 500mW (always according to the limitations of the bands in which they work).
+The end nodes operate according to the duty cycle restriction in each band or according to the LBT/AFA (see section 7.2.4 “Channel Access Parameters”) policy, while the gateways can operate only according to the duty cycle limitations.

-Adaptive Power Control can also be applied to the end nodes Uplink and gateway Dowlink power based on network indications.
-Similarly, to the Adaptive Data Rate, the Network server can impose to end device to reduce its output power (through a Dowlink control command) based on signal quality information of previous Uplink.
-Same is valid for Gateway where the Network Server can reduce the Dowlink power based on the previous end node Uplink signal quality.
-Moreover for Uplink frames received by multiple GW, the networks server will chose to perform a downlink on the GW that has received the better quality signal (assigned downlink gateway), so that a lower output power can be used.
+Adaptive Power Control can also be applied to the transmitted signal power of the end nodes in Uplink and the gateways in Downlink, based on network indications.
+Similarly to the Adaptive Data Rate, the Network server can impose to an end device to reduce its output power (through a Downlink control command) based on the signal quality information of previous received packets in Uplink.
+Same is valid for the Gateways, where the Network Server can reduce the Downlink signal power based on the signal quality of previous packets received from an end node in Uplink.
+Moreover for Uplink frames received by multiple GW, the network server will chose to perform a downlink transmission using the gateway that has received the signal with the best quality ( called “assigned downlink gateway”), so that a lower output power can be used.

 For the uplink, based on previous emissions signal quality (i.e., signal level computed by the assigned downlink gateway) the network server reviews the transmitted output power of the end node via a protocol command: if the resulting margin with respect to the sensitivity of the gateway is higher than 10dB, then the output power of the end nodes is requested to be reduced, with a 2 dB granularity, ranging from 14dBm to 0dBm.